0xGhazy/quick-chat/README.md

 The client is the second important part of the application, by running the `client` it will try to connect to the server on the specified host and port number in the `Settings.java`. seeing the `prompt` means you can ask the server for the actions you need in your current mode.

-The client have 3 main modes:
+The client has 3 main modes:
 | Mode | Description | How to active? |
 | :--: | :--         | :--:          |
 | Lobby | The default mode when opening the client | default |